Arda8888/cve/Payment loopholes.md

 /foms/place-order.php

 ## Description:
-Food Ordering Management 1.0 is vulnerable to an unrestricted amount modification logic vulnerability with total parameter in /foms/routers/place-order.php.The payment data package contains a lot of sensitive information (such as amount, order, user ID), and a malicious attacker can exploit this vulnerability to modify the sensitive information in the server database at will.
+Food Ordering Management 1.0 is vulnerable to an unrestricted amount modification logic vulnerability with total parameter in /foms/routers/place-order.php.The payment data package contains a lot of sensitive information (such as amount, order user ID), and malicious attackers can exploit this vulnerability to modify the sensitive information in the data packet.

 Status: CRITICAL